koubevo/Scoreboard-for-baseball-softball/README.md

 # Scoreboard for Baseball and Softball

 Project for Baseball and Softball teams.
 Runs locally.
 Main purpose is to add scoreboard to live stream in program like OBS.
+It uses JS and local storage in browser.

 ## Parts